olejorik/AlternatingProjections.jl/docs/src/index.md

     maxϵ
 end
 ```
-and the fuction looks both neater and more general now:
+and the function looks both neater and more general now:
 ```julia
 function solve(p::Problem,x⁰,alg::APMethod)
 ```